Why are termites so harmful?

+Termites are harmful because they destroy the wood structure of homes.
 Termites live in colonies that, at maturity, are numbered from several hundred to several million individuals.
 Colonies use decentralized, self-organized systems of activity guided by swarm intelligence to exploit food sources and environments that could not be available to any single insect acting alone.
 They have the highest level of social organization in a hierarchical classification.

 Termites are sometimes called “white ants,” though they are not closely related to true ants.
 Termites mainly feed on dead plant material.
 They generally feed on wood, leaf litter, soil, or animal dung.
 About 10% of the estimated 4,000 species (about 2,600 taxonomically known) are economically significant as pests can cause severe structural damage to buildings and crops or plantation forests.

-How do you check for termites?
+How do you check for termite damage?

 Some termites live under the ground and some behind the walls.
 That’s the reason termite nests are hard to spot.
 Termite colonies are small.
 They are widely dispersed and can take a long time to mature, making it difficult to detect their presence until they put the property’s structural integrity at stake.